Skip to Content

 6. Are dementia caregivers trained?

 Yes.
-Professional dementia caregivers are trained in memory care, behavior management, and safety support.
+Professional dementia caregivers are trained in memory care, behaviour management, and safety support.